Bryan-GTZ/Project_1_MS_Classifiers/README.md

 ## Introduction
 This project explores and compares several linear machine learning classifiers on the **UCI Adult Income dataset**.
 The primary goal is to predict whether an individual’s income exceeds \$50K per year based on demographic and employment attributes.

 We implement both **custom algorithms** from *Machine Learning with PyTorch and Scikit-Learn* (Raschka, Liu, & Mirjalili, 2022) and **scikit-learn equivalents**, highlighting differences in performance, convergence, and generalization.
-The project emphasizes hands-on understanding of classic algorithms and their modern, optimized counterparts.
+The project emphasizes hands on understanding of classic algorithms and their modern, optimized counterparts.

 ## Objectives
 - **Implement from scratch**: Perceptron and Adaline (batch gradient descent and SGD).